 - What to see nearby: Roman archaeological site of Villa di Pompeo, natural park of Palo Laziale, Castello Odescalchi.

 Fregene is one of the favorite beaches near Rome because of its proximity.
 Fregene is part of the Fiumicino municipality and counts both public beaches and private resorts such as Controvento Fregene, Miraggio Club, and Singita Miracle Beach.
 The private resorts are perfect if you don’t have a shade or lounges because they provide them for you.
-Located some 40 km from Rome, Fregene is popular in summer for some relaxed sun basking and swimming and in winter for a nice meal and walk along the beach.
+Located some 40 km from Rome, Fregene is popular in summer from June through September for some relaxed sun basking and swimming and in winter for a nice meal and walk along the beach.

 If you don’t want to spend the whole day on the beach, your kids will love Parco Avventura in Fregene, an entertainment park with plenty of activities for kids of all ages and some adventure routes for adults too.
 Some of the experiences include teaching farm, horse riding, treasure hunt, paintball, calisthenics and more.